franklinqin0/blog/docs/views/about_this_blog.md

 Simpler and easier, more dazzling and arousing, pictures and funny videos.
 They sell.

-After my brother KJ told me that Chinese interact their friends through WeChat moments w/ no more than 9 pictures and a like click, I once seriously doubt the value of creating this site.
+After my brother KV told me that Chinese interact their friends through WeChat moments w/ no more than 9 pictures and a like click, I once seriously doubt the value of creating this site.
 But I made up my mind to continue this site after reading [this popular essay](https://vanschneider.com/a-love-letter-to-personal-websites), and I quote:

 > It’s a place where we can express, on our terms, who we are and what we offer.